ubemacapuno/Svelte-STEP-Bro/README.md

 ## Optimizations:

-- Add more features to the 3D model viewer; it is very barebones right now.
+- Add other common CAD file formats.
-- Add instructions on how to use to current and future features
+- Add more tools to the 3D model viewer.
-- Add other file formats
+- Add instructions on how to use current and future features.

 ## License